-For the third year in a row, Theorizing the Web will be hosted by the Museum of the Moving Image.
-It’s in the neighborhood of Astoria, in the borough of Queens, in New York City, in the state of New York, in the United States of America, on planet Earth in the Sol system.
+Theorizing the Web has been hosted by the Museum of the Moving Image since 2016.
+MoMI is in the neighborhood of Astoria, in the borough of Queens, in the city of New York, in the state of New York, in the United States of America, on planet Earth in the Sol system.

 Do you have a hashtag?